awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 1. Select your Auto Scaling group\.

-1. On the **Lifecycle Hooks** tab, choose **Create Lifecycle Hook**\.
+1. On the **Instance management** tab, in **Lifecycle hooks**, choose **Create lifecycle hook**\. \(Old console: The **Lifecycle Hooks** tab is where you can create a lifecycle hook\.\)

 1. To define a lifecycle hook, do the following:

-   1. For **Lifecycle Hook Name**, specify a name for the lifecycle hook\.
+   1. For **Lifecycle hook name**, specify a name for the lifecycle hook\.

-   1. For **Lifecycle Transition**, choose **Instance Launch** or **Instance Terminate**\.
+   1. For **Lifecycle transition**, choose **Instance launch** or **Instance terminate**\.

-   1. Specify a timeout value for **Heartbeat Timeout**, which allows you to control the amount of time for the instances to remain in a wait state\.
+   1. Specify a timeout value for **Heartbeat timeout**, which allows you to control the amount of time for the instances to remain in a wait state\.
 The value must be from 30 to 7200 seconds\.
 During the timeout period, you can, for example, log on to a newly launched instance, and install applications or perform custom actions\.

-   1. For **Default Result**, specify the action the Auto Scaling group takes when the lifecycle hook timeout elapses or if an unexpected failure occurs\.
+   1. For **Default result**, specify the action that the Auto Scaling group takes when the lifecycle hook timeout elapses or if an unexpected failure occurs\.
 You can choose to either ABANDON or CONTINUE\.

       If the instance is launching, CONTINUE indicates that your actions were successful, and that the Auto Scaling group can put the instance into service\.
-Otherwise, ABANDON indicates that your custom actions were unsuccessful, and that the instance can be terminated\.
+Otherwise, ABANDON indicates that your custom actions were unsuccessful, and that Auto Scaling can terminate the instance\.
 If the instance is terminating, both ABANDON and CONTINUE allow the instance to terminate\.
 However, ABANDON stops any remaining actions, such as other lifecycle hooks, and CONTINUE allows any other lifecycle hooks to complete\.

-   1. \(Optional\) For **Notification Metadata**, specify additional information that you want to include any time Amazon EC2 Auto Scaling sends a message to the notification target\.
+   1. \(Optional\) For **Notification metadata**, specify additional information that you want to include any time that Amazon EC2 Auto Scaling sends a message to the notification target\.

 1. Choose **Create**\.

-### Add Lifecycle Hooks \(AWS CLI\)<a name="adding-lifecycle-hooks-aws-cli"></a>
+### Add Lifecycle Hooks \(AWS CLI\}<a name="adding-lifecycle-hooks-aws-cli"></a>

 Create and update lifecycle hooks using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html) command\.